 In the event of a fire a constant bell ringing will be heard.

-Should the fire bell sound during a lesson, students must follow their teacher quickly and quietly out of the building to the assembly point on the corner of Chiswick High Road and Ravensmede Way, on the right hand side of the school (see photo).
+Should the fire bell sound during a lesson, students must follow their teacher quickly and quietly out of the building to the assembly point on the corner of Chiswick High Road and Ravensmede Way (see photo).

 If the fire bell sounds during a break, all students must quickly and quietly leave the building via the ground floor exit and assemble in the designated area.
-Care must be taken while walking along the road.
+Be careful when walking along the road.
 Do not stand in or near the road.
-Under no circumstances should any student re-enter the building until advised that it is safe to do so.
+Do not re-enter the building until advised that it is safe to do so.